cirosantilli/ruby-cheat/README.md

     rvm gemset delete gemset_name

-#rdoc
+## rdoc

-stdlib tool to generate documentation from comments.
+Stdlib tool to generate documentation from comments.

 Does not have many features.

 Also consider the more advanced YARD tool.

-#Foreman
+## Foreman

 Foreman is a tool to facilitate web app deployment.